ntorm1/Nexus/README.md

 ### Build
 - Notes: only supported setup is Windows with MSVC compiler, supporting c++20, using Visual Studio build system.
 Dependancies are manged using vcpkg.
-- To build, build the nodeeditor dll by opening nodeeditor\CMakeLists.txt in visual studio and building.
-Then you can open the Nexus Visual Studio solution.
-You may have to update the solution properties for include or lib directories, the default vcpkg dir is at C:\dev\vcpkg\installed\x64-windows\bin
+- To build you may have to update the solution properties for include or lib directories, the default vcpkg dir is at C:\dev\vcpkg\installed\x64-windows\bin
 Ex:
 - run: git clone https://github.com/ntorm1/Nexus
 - run: cd Nexus